mhsumana/shell-scripting/README.md

 # shell-scripting
-This is a repository to learn and automate the roboshop project using the bash scripting
+This is a repository to learn and automate the roboshop project using the bash scripting.

 Each and every repository will have a README.md file to describe what the repository us.